 In those days, eyebrows tended to levitate at the mere report of female mountaineers – although, as we have seen, that didn’t stop the ladies doing as they pleased, with or without male company.
 So it was a bold, even subversive, idea to go climbing with one’s spouse.

 |Hojiro and Hisa in front of their favourite tent|

 Minamisawa, July 1920

-But Takeuchi Hōjirō (1885-1972) didn't see why he shouldn't travel to the mountains together with his wife.
+Takeuchi Hōjirō (1885-1972) saw no good reason why he shouldn't travel to the mountains with his wife.
 He'd married Okada Hisa (1898-1934) midway through Emperor Taishō’s reign, when he was 32 and she was 19, two years out of high school.
 By then, Hōjirō was already established in his career as an engineering officer on one of the NYK Line’s prestigious ships.
-And lengthy sea passages to Europe were compensated with generous shore leave - the ideal set-up, indeed, for lengthy summer tours in the Japan Alps.
+And long sea passages to Europe were compensated with generous shore leave - the ideal set-up, indeed, for lengthy summer tours in the Japan Alps.

 |Descending Kasa-ga-dake via Anage-sawa, August 1923|

 Or it may have been the other way round.
 For the idea of more ambitious mountain tours seems to have come not from Hōjirō but from Hisa’s elder brother.
 To Okada Yōnosuke (1895-1946), mountain climbing had long been an adjunct to his other passion, for plant-hunting and the natural world.

 |Hisa and Yonosuke climbing Tsurugi, July 1920|

 |Yonosuke on the Jungfrau,|